Wednesday, December 31, 2025

 Looking hard in the rearview mirror.
 “Shkraan jzylaan.”
 A clearly surprised look on his face.

-The military was everywhere, sand bagged firing positions on nearly every corner; this is a Nation at war.
-Every block you could see Army personnel checking papers of those walking down the streets.
-One scanning the persons papers, two or more with automatic weapons at the ready.
+The military was everywhere, sandbagged firing positions on nearly every corner; this is a Nation at war.
+Every block, you could see Army personnel checking the papers of those walking down the streets.
+One scans the person's papers, two or more with automatic weapons at the ready.

 Brown brick faded nearly matching the grey bricks that once contrasted, mortar cracked, chunks missing in the corners, wood door framing showing lack of upkeep, paint peeling.
-Lee stepped into the reception area, the front desk area was so small opening the door only cleared the front counter by inches, anyone standing there would have been hit as the door opened, shit and more shit crossed Lee’s mind.
+Lee stepped into the reception area.
+The front desk area was so small that opening the door only cleared the front counter by inches, anyone standing there would have been hit as the door opened, shit and more shit crossed Lee’s mind.

 Lee produced his papers.
 Mr. Samuel Buel of London.
 Passport inspected, room number and key exchanged, small talk of dinner places highly recommended with two fingers at the lips with a slight kiss to express the point.

-The stairs were thread bare, treads squeaking with each step, cracked raisers, some showing through.
+The stairs were threadbare, treads squeaking with each step, cracked risers, some showing through.
 “I’m going to need bug spray.”
 Slipped silently from Lee’s lips.

-Lee worked the key both directs before it gave way, door sticky, opening with a wet popping zipper sound along the rubber door seal.
-Carpet that’s age had to match the grand opening of the Hotel, a small bed that clearly showed you’d sleep only in one space as the sunken center would be impossible to climb; one flat pillow highlighted the restless night to come.
+Lee worked the key both directions before it gave way, the door sticky, opening with a wet popping zipper sound along the rubber door seal.
+The carpet’s age had to match the grand opening of the Hotel, a small bed that clearly showed you’d sleep only in one space, as the sunken center would be impossible to climb; one flat pillow highlighted the restless night to come.

-Lee dropped his small suitcase on the bed, a small smile came to his face as he looked at the bed side table.
+Lee dropped his small suitcase on the bed, and a small smile came to his face as he looked at the bedside table.
 A rotary phone from God knows when sat nestled up to an old lamp.

-The room had on standard 3.0 window with old shabby drapes.
-Lee hooked the drapes back and slid the window open, it made a loud squeak as it slid up its tracks.
+The room had on standard 3.0 window with old, shabby drapes.
+Lee hooked the drapes back and slid the window open, which made a loud squeak as it slid up its tracks.
 Three soldiers turned to find the noise, machine guns following their eyes.
 Lee waved at the soldiers and gave the universal wave that it was hot.
 They continued down the street.
-It was quite obvious moving along any street was going to be a problem.
+It was quite obvious that moving along any street was going to be a problem.

-The street seems impossible with the Army smothering every corner stopping checking papers of nearly everyone.
-It’s two full blocks to cover to get to the Syrian Facility of Engineering where Grigoriy Rostislav meeting would be held in 18 hours.
-Hanging out the window to his waist, it’s a clear shot both directions along the street.
-Mentally setting the yards to prominent objects, a sign post to the right, a paper box to the left.
-Problem is Grigoriy Rostislav will be sitting in the rear of any car, could be a hardened car that would withstand small arms fire.
-He could pick up an RPG in this war-torn Country with little trouble but still the angle would be difficult to manage.
+The street seems impossible with the Army smothering every corner, stopping and checking papers of nearly everyone.
+It’s two full blocks to cover to get to the Syrian Facility of Engineering, where Grigoriy Rostislav meeting would be held in 18 hours.
+Hanging out the window to his waist, it’s a clear shot in both directions along the street.
+Mentally setting the yards to prominent objects, a signpost to the right, a paper box to the left.
+The problem is Grigoriy Rostislav will be sitting in the rear of any car, which could be a hardened car that would withstand small arms fire.
+He could pick up an RPG in this war-torn Country with little trouble, but still the angle would be difficult to manage.

 His watch said exactly at 1000 hrs.
 Damascus time.
 Grigoriy Rostislav plane would touch down at reported time of 1100 hrs.
 Time to take a walk to the airport and see what he’s riding.